History of the National Hockey League on television: 1990s

 ABC also televised the National Hockey League All-Star Game and Games 3–7 of the Stanley Cup Finals in prime time.
 In the league's previous broadcast television deal with Fox, the network split coverage of the Stanley Cup Finals with ESPN.
-Games 1, 5 and 7 were usually scheduled to be televised by Fox; Games 2, 3, 4 and 6 by ESPN.
+Games 1, 5, and 7 were usually scheduled to be televised by Fox; Games 2, 3, 4 and 6 by ESPN.
 However, from 1995 to 1998, the Finals were all four-game sweeps; 1999 ended in six games.
 The consequence was that – except for 1995, when Fox did televise Game 4 – the decisive game was never on network television.

 From 1998 to 1999 until 2001–02, Sportsnet aired Labatt Blue Tuesday Night Hockey weekly during the regular season, and covered first-round playoff series that did not feature Canadian teams.
 The network's first live event was an opening night match between the Philadelphia Flyers and New York Rangers.
-Jim Hughson and Craig Simpson served as the lead broadcast team.
-Kevin Quinn and Ryan Walter served as the secondary team.
-Darren Dreger as the studio host and Greg Millen (1998–1999), joined by other personalities such as Nick Kypreos (1998–2002), and Mike Keenan (1999–2000).
+Jim Hughson and Craig Simpson served as the lead broadcast team while Kevin Quinn and Ryan Walter served as the secondary broadcast team.
+Darren Dreger as the studio host and was joined by other personalities as studio analysts including Greg Millen (1998–1999), Nick Kypreos (1998–2002), and Mike Keenan (1999–2000).